Diluted EPS Formula (Table of Contents)

 - Diluted EPS = 2.49

-Only in-the-money options may be considered for dilution since they are most likely to be exercised.
-The options are considered in-the-money if the exercise price is lower than the average market price during the specified period used for computing EPS.
+Only in-the-money options may be considered for dilution since they will most likely be exercised.
+The options are considered in the money if the exercise price is lower than the average market price during the specified period used for computing EPS.

 Significance and Use of Diluted EPS Formula

-- Complex capital structure and conservatism: Most companies have a complex capital structure consisting of securities having conversion option for which the companies are committed to issuing additional shares in future.
-Complex capital structure is specially maintained to lower the cost of capital.
-For example, financial institutions lending convertible debt would charge a lower interest than otherwise equivalent non-convertible debt.
-When assessing a company’s financial health, however, it is more appropriate to take the more conservative diluted EPS assuming all conversions are exercised although it is unlikely that all conversions will take place simultaneously.
+- Complex capital structure and conservatism: Most companies have a complex capital structure consisting of securities with conversion options for which the companies are committed to issuing additional shares in the future.
+A complex capital structure is specially maintained to lower the cost of capital.
+For example, financial institutions lending convertible debt would charge lower interest than equivalent non-convertible debt.
+When assessing a company’s financial health, however, it is more appropriate to take the more conservative diluted EPS, assuming all conversions are exercised, although it is unlikely that all conversions will occur simultaneously.

-- The difference in basic and diluted EPS: Most analysts and investors are critical of a big difference in basic and diluted EPS.
-Effectively, this means that the company has a very complex capital structure and significant commitments should the exercise materialize.
+- The difference in basic and diluted EPS: Most analysts and investors are critical of the big difference between basic and diluted EPS.
+This means the company has a very complex capital structure and significant commitments should the exercise materialize.
 Another point to note is the actual difference figure.
-A $0.1 difference between the two EPS may not be as significant in case of $10 million outstanding shares as in case of $10 billion outstanding shares.
-In the former case, $1 million is not available to exist, investors, while in the latter case it is $1000 million.
+A $0.1 difference between the two EPS may not be as significant in the case of $10 million outstanding shares as in the case of $10 billion outstanding shares.
+In the former case, $1 million is not available to exist, investors, while in the latter case, it is $1000 million.

-- Diluted EPS vs Basic EPS for comparison: For a simple capital structure with no conversion options, diluted EPS and basic EPS are same.
-When comparing with a complex capital structure, it is more appropriate to use Diluted EPS to facilitate “apple to apple” comparison across time and peers
+- Diluted EPS vs Basic EPS for comparison: Diluted EPS and basic EPS are the same for a simple capital structure with no conversion options.
+When comparing with a complex capital structure, it is more appropriate to use Diluted EPS to facilitate an “apple to apple” comparison across time and peers.

-- Impact on company’s P/E and other valuation measures: Diluted EPS adversely impacts P/E ratio, so shareholders generally dislike companies issuing dilutive securities.
-Again, analysts find it is less cumbersome to calculate P/E by using a total market cap in the numerator and total earnings in the denominator in case of a complex capital structure rather than check for each and every conversion in the financial statements.
+- Impact on company’s P/E and other valuation measures: Diluted EPS adversely impacts the P/E ratio, so shareholders generally dislike companies issuing dilutive securities.
+Again, analysts find it is less difficult to calculate P/E using a total market cap in the numerator and total earnings in the denominator in case of a complex capital structure rather than checking for each conversion in the financial statements.

 Diluted EPS Formula Calculator